MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-premium-trial.md

 - **[Enhanced video feed controls](https://products.support.services.microsoft.com/office/19bfd690-8122-49f4-bc04-c2c5f69b4e16)** - Options to decide whose avatars or video feeds to spotlight during a Teams meeting.
 Available for both meetings and webinars.

 - **[Live translated captions](https://support.microsoft.com/office/4be2d304-f675-4b57-8347-cbd000a21260)** - Allows users to see captions translated into the language they're most comfortable with.
+Available for both meetings and webinars.

 As you determine which users will get trial licenses, consider which of your meeting and webinar organizers can best test these features.